Amsterdam-Internships/Pole-Part-Segmentation/README.md

 # Pole-Part-Segmentation

-Created by Sara Yousefimashhoor as the extension of Hugues THOMAS Deep learning Algorithm (KPConv)
+This repository contains the code, the model, and the data to decompose the pole-like objects to their constituent part (pole-like objects part segmentation).
+The repository is created by Sara Yousefimashhoor as the extension of Hugues THOMAS Deep learning Algorithm (KPConv).

 ## Introduction